 The intern provides comprehensive assessment and treatment of anxiety disorders in children and adolescents, ages 0 to 18 years, and receives in-depth training on the assessment of childhood anxiety disorders and the delivery of psychotherapy and pharmacotherapy.

-II.
-General Child and Adult Outpatient Psychotherapy
+Child and Young Adult Outpatient Psychotherapy

-Faculty: Joanna Katsanis, PhD, Chad McWhinnie, PhD.
+Faculty: Joanna Katsanis, PhD,

-The intern serves as the primary therapist for two to three adult outpatient psychotherapy cases and six to eight child/adolescent/family therapy cases.
+The intern serves as the primary therapist for two to three adult outpatient psychotherapy cases and child/adolescent/family therapy cases.
 The intern will have the opportunity to gain experience in psychotherapy with special interest groups (e.g., autism, anxiety, mood and sleep disorders).
 Although some cases may be seen for the entire year, brief psychotherapy is also encouraged.
 The intern will be encouraged to develop therapeutic skills in various modalities including cognitive behavior therapy, acceptance and commitment therapy, play therapy, group therapy, parent management training and family therapy.

 During this year long rotation the intern will also have the opportunity to develop skills working with adolescents struggling with multiple acute problems, including challenges related to substance use, mood and anxiety, suicidality, self-injurious behavior, trauma, and behavioral issues at home and school.
 They will use evidence-based practices in family-based interventions, mindfulness-based interventions for behavior change, motivational interviewing, and dialectical behavior therapy.

-III.
 Child and Adolescent Psychological Assessment

-IV.
 Behavioral Pediatrics Clinic

 Faculty: Andrew Gardner, PhD